-The financial statements of Mendocino Land Trust have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) established by the Financial Accounting Standards Board (FASB).
-The Land Trust reports information regarding its financial position and activities based on the existence or absence of donorimposed restrictions in the following net asset categories.
+The financial statements of Mendocino Land Trust have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) established by the Financial Accounting Standards Board (FASB) in its Accounting Standards Codification (ASC) 958 Not-for Profit Entities.
+The Land Trust reports information regarding its financial position and activities based on the existence or absence of donor-imposed restrictions in the following net asset categories.